 Individuals who suffer from gout or kidney stones may want to limit the amount of chickpeas they eat, since they are high in purines and oxalates, which may affect some of these problems negatively.

 Hummus is a favorite of many, and my Turkish Hummus recipe is often requested by family and friends.
 Try blending beets or edamame in your hummus for some variation.
 Hummus’ dipping potential and mild flavor makes it a favorite with kids.
 Throw them in stews, soups and curries.
-They can be ground and mixed with even more foods like hamburgers or meatballs.
+They can be ground and mixed with hamburgers or meatballs.
 Try this Greek Chickpea Salad for another option.
-They are a nice addition to rice pilaf and pasta.
+They are also a nice addition to rice pilaf and pasta.

 Take July’s 2012 Healthy Challenge and eat chickpeas several times a week to improve your diet and health.
-Replace unhealthy snack foods with roasted chickpeas to take advantage of their optimal balance of fiber, protein, phytonutrients, vitamin and minerals.
+Replace unhealthy snack foods with roasted chickpeas to take advantage of their optimal balance of fiber, protein, phytonutrients, vitamins, and minerals.
 Use your imagination and add them to all sorts of foods.
-Share recipes with chickpeas that you try and love!
+Share recipes that you try and love!